h4k3rhut/hackerhut/_posts/2020-09-05-gms_sniffing_rtl-sdr.markdown

 So Let’s start...

 ### Requirements
-* Any SDR  ( here the Rtl-sdr being used.
+* Any SDR ( Here the NooElect mini 2+ Rtl-sdr being used.
 HackRf One, BladRf & USRP can be used)
+* Anteena ( Here a multi purpose anteena being used.
+More specific/better Anteena for more coverage & result)
 * Any Linux OS( Here the Parrot OS being used.
 Kali linux, Ubuntu, Raspbian Os...... can be used)

 Before starting the necessary tool(software) installation, update and upgrade the OS.